 What's the driving forces behind the smooth dividends?
 I find that dividend smoothing is driven not only by shareholders' desire to communicate information but also by managers' career concerns.
 Managers cut investments and adjust external financing policies to accommodate this career concern-based dividend smoothing.
 These effects destroy firm value by 2.09%.

-- Managerial Control Benefits and Takeover Market Efficiency, with Wenyu Wang, Journal of Financial Economics, revise and resubmit.
+- Managerial Control Benefits and Takeover Market Efficiency, with Wenyu Wang, Journal of Financial Economics, 2019.

 How and to what extent do managerial control benefits shape the efficiency of the takeover market?
 We revisit this question by estimating both the dark and bright sides of managerial control benefits in an industry equilibrium model.
 Our estimation suggests that the relative magnitudes of the two effects vary widely across subsamples.
 Shareholders can gain from having high control benefit managers when their firms underperform.

-- Managerial Career Concerns, Information Withholding, and Corporate Dividend Policies, with Ke Na, Journal of Accounting and Economics, under review.
+- Managerial Career Concerns, Information Withholding, and Corporate Dividend Policies, with Ke Na

 - Market Power and Monetary Policy Transmission: Evidence from a Structural Estimation, with Yifei Wang, Toni M. Whited, and Kairong Xiao